esterkimx/episode/README.md

 # Episode (ep)
 Remembers what video in the directory you watched last time.
-Enumerates all videos in the directory and allows to refrence them only by a number.
+Enumerates all videos in the directory and allows to reference them only by a number.

 ```
 Usage: ep [options] <command>